riddleproject/riddleproject.github.io/about.md

 ## The Team
 Prof. Nathalie Cooke, Associate Dean of ROAAr and project lead

-Leehu Sigler, project manager and masters student in English
+Leehu Sigler, project manager and current masters student in English

 Nathan Drezner, developer and undergraduate student in English and Computer Science

-Andrea Wahba, MISt graduate 2018, current masters student in English.
+Andrea Wahba, MISt graduate 2018 and current masters student in English

+Chelsea Woodhouse MSc. and first year MISt student

 Deniz Cevik